Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Up and Ready**

-    When you would roll Hit Dice on a Short Rest to regain hit points, you instead forego the rolls to regain the maximum amount of health from the Hit Die.
+    When you would roll Hit Dice on a Short Rest to regain Hit Points, you instead forego the rolls to regain the maximum amount of health from the Hit Die.

 ### Eldritch Lifeline
 *4th-level Feat*